What are baby boy pregnancy symptoms? While nothing is fool-proof, here are some signs that your bundle of joy might just be a boy!

 Now, the only sure fire way to know what you are having is to, well, give birth to your child or get a blood test done during pregnancy that can confirm gender (often as early as 10 weeks!).
 Ultrasounds are generally pretty accurate, but after my sister had a boy – despite multiple ultrasounds saying girl – I’m a little more skeptical.

 However, there are some pregnancy symptoms that tend to lend themselves more toward boy pregnancies than girl pregnancies.
-Perhaps next time I’ll write about girl pregnancies – but since I’ve had only boys, I thought that was fitting.
+Here are some signs you are pregnant with a girl!

 Signs You Are Pregnant with a Boy